Thairo Estrada Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.

-- The Padres have a 3.88 team ERA that ranks sixth across all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- The lefty last appeared on Monday against the St. Louis Cardinals, when he threw seven scoreless innings while giving up two hits.
+- The right-hander last appeared on Tuesday against the St. Louis Cardinals, when he threw six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.